Open positions

 Community Outreach / Commercial Representative

-Join the great team of excellent professionals dedicated to the health and well-being of our patients and our community.
+Join a team of outstanding professionals dedicated to the health and well-being of our patients and our community.

-Join the team of healthcare professionals who, with simplicity, warmth, and dedication, make a difference in the homes of thousands of families in South Florida.
+Be part of a healthcare team that, with simplicity, warmth, and dedication, makes a difference in the lives of thousands of families across South Florida.

 Recruitment Process

-Once you submit the required information for the vacant positions, the Human Resources Department will review your application.
-If there are open positions available and you qualify, you will be contacted for a job interview.
+Once you submit the required information for a vacant position, the Human Resources Department will review your application.
+If there is an open position available and you meet the qualifications, you will be contacted to schedule a job interview.

-There is no specific day for posting new job openings.
+There is no specific schedule for posting new job openings.

-If you are not contacted immediately, your information will be kept on file for when positions become available.
+If you are not contacted immediately, your information will be kept on file for future opportunities.

-La Colonia is a vibrant community of healthcare professionals, and that is our true strength.
-You may have the opportunity to work alongside your family, acquaintances, and friends.
+La Colonia is a vibrant community of healthcare professionals, which is our true strength.
+Here, you may have the opportunity to work alongside family members, friends, and colleagues you know.

-We compensate our employees for time off on holidays, vacations, and personal days, while also offering medical, dental, vision, life insurance, and other benefits.
+We offer paid time off for holidays, vacations, and personal days, along with medical, dental, vision, life insurance, and other benefits.

-We support the growth and prosperity of our families and community by giving the first employment opportunity to professionals without prior work experience in the United States.
+We support the growth and prosperity of our families and community by offering first employment opportunities to professionals without prior work experience in the United States.

 We are a company that offers growth opportunities for all healthcare professionals who share our principles and dedication to service, creating personalized career plans.